Online resident portal

 Options for Residents Who Want to Pay Monthly

 - Set up a monthly payment plan where your assessments will be due on the same designated day each month.
-The cost to residents for a payment plan is a one time $45 administrative fee and then $10 per month maintenance fee.
+The cost to residents for a payment plan is a one-time $45 administrative fee and then a $10 per month maintenance fee.
 The fees collected will go directly towards offsetting the management costs that result from establishing and monitoring each payment plan.

-- Prepay one quarter's worth of assessments in advance to prevent the account from going into a delinquent status, then begin monthly payments.
+- Prepay one quarter's worth of assessments in advance to prevent the account from going into delinquent status.
+Then begin monthly payments.
 At the beginning of the quarter, the Association withdraws the quarterly assessment from the account to fulfill the payment requirement.
 Then when the owner pays monthly they are replenishing the funds, essentially saving up for the next quarter.